djcaraballo/HeadCount2.0/README.md

 Run `npm install` from the root directory

-Run `npm start` and visit localhost:3000 in your browser
+Run `npm start` and visit localhost:3000 in browser

-You can begin running your tests with `npm test`
+Begin running tests with `npm test`

 ## Project Goals